 In less than a year Butterfly Haven had an abundant increase in the number of children and families we served.
 This accelerated growth caused the organization to rapidly outgrew the office space making it clear that they would need to expand in order to continue to serve the number of families needing help.
 In February 2017, Butterfly Haven moved to Suite #6 of the Woodson Center.

 In 2019 Butterfly Haven opened our ReFuel Center and launched our “ReFuel” program and that helps support Foster Parents with family care with the goal of minimizing placement disruptions and emotional “burn out”.

-Butterfly Haven’s goal is to be able to provide children that enter foster care with brand new pajamas and personal hygiene items in an effort to make the transition of required out of home placement a little less traumatic.
+Butterfly Haven’s goal is to be able to provide children that enter foster care with child specific items of their very own in an effort to make the transition of required out of home placement a little less traumatic.

 If you would like to get involved we would love to talk to you about ways that you, your family, co-workers, churches, organizations, schools, civic groups, and friends become a part of #MakingMomentsMatter.
 It is what Butterfly Haven is all about!